The Formal Training

 Our students are passionate, professional, humble, resilient, and committed to taking their dream to entirely new levels.
 We have a community of actors, writers, directors, and filmmakers who have the same standards and respect for their dream and their investment as you do.
 Not only does the quality and caliber of our students makes us different but so does our location.

-The MTS is located in the heart of the historic Fort Mason Center where parking is safe, abundant, and free.
+The MTS is located in the heart of San Francisco’s historic Presidio where parking is safe, abundant, and free.
 One final area that makes The Meisner Technique Studio extremely unique is this: When you complete the Formal Training from The Meisner Technique Studio, you’ll receive private coaching for all your auditions for the rest of your careers from Jim Jarrett – free of charge.

 The Meisner Technique Studio was founded by Sanford Meisner’s last teaching protégé, Jim Jarrett.
 He is the only teacher in the Bay Area personally trained by Sandy to teach The Meisner Technique.
 His school is also the only Meisner training in the Bay Area with Sanford Meisner’s personal blessing to teach his way.
 There are many fine teachers of The Meisner Technique in the world.
 Only a handful present the teachings in the same order as Sanford Meisner did.
 Since this technique is meant to be a brick-by-brick development of the actor’s instrument, Jim believes it is imperative that the information is presented in the exact order and in the exact way that Sandy intended.